-11 Contained in the "Summary" statement of the Proposed Rule, Patient Protection and Affordable Care Act; Standards Related to Reinsurance, Risk Corridors and Risk Adjustment, Federal Register, Vol. 76, No. 136, Friday, July 15, 2011, page 41930.
+8 Contained in the "Summary" statement of the Proposed Rule, Patient Protection and Affordable Care Act; Standards Related to Reinsurance, Risk Corridors and Risk Adjustment, Federal Register, Vol. 76, No. 136, Friday, July 15, 2011, page 41930.

-12 ACA section 1402(d) reads as follows: (d) SPECIAL RULES FOR INDIANS.-

-(1) INDIANS UNDER 300 PERCENT OF POVERTY.-If an individual enrolled in any qualified health plan in the individual market through an Exchange is an Indian (as defined in section the size involved, then, for purposes of this section-(A) such individual shall be treated as an eligible insured; and (B) the issuer of the plan shall eliminate any cost sharing under the plan.
-(2) ITEMS OR SERVICES FURNISHED THROUGH INDIAN HEALTH PROVIDERS.-If an Indian (as so defined) enrolled in a qualified health plan is furnished an item or service directly by the Indian Health Service, an Indian Tribe, Tribal Organization, or Urban Indian Organization or through referral under contract health services-(A) no cost-sharing under the plan shall be imposed under the plan for such item or service; and plan in an Exchange shall not have cost-sharing requirements for any item or service provided by an Indian health provider.
-13
+9 ACA section 1402(d) reads as follows: (d) SPECIAL RULES FOR INDIANS.- (1) INDIANS UNDER 300 PERCENT OF POVERTY.-If an individual enrolled in any qualified health plan in the individual market through an Exchange is an Indian (as defined in section 4(d) of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
+450b(d))) whose household income is not more than 300 percent of the poverty line for a family of the size involved, then, for purposes of this section-(A) such individual shall be treated as an eligible insured; and (B) the issuer of the plan shall eliminate any cost sharing under the plan.
+(2) ITEMS OR SERVICES FURNISHED THROUGH INDIAN HEALTH PROVIDERS.-If an Indian (as so defined) enrolled in a qualified health plan is furnished an item or service directly by the Indian Health Service, an Indian Tribe, Tribal Organization, or Urban Indian Organization or through referral under contract health services- (A) no cost-sharing under the plan shall be imposed under the plan for such item or service; and (B) the issuer of the plan shall not reduce the payment to any such entity for such item or service by the amount of any cost-sharing that would be due from the Indian but for subparagraph (A).
+(3) PAYMENT.-The Secretary shall pay to the issuer of a qualified health plan the amount necessary to reflect the increase in actuarial value of the plan required by reason of this subsection.